kabonKoda/react-native-nitro-screen-recorder/example/README.md

 ### `stopGlobalRecording(): void`

 Stops the current global screen recording and saves the video.
-The recorded file can be retrieved using `getLastGlobalRecording()`.
+The recorded file can be retrieved using `retrieveLastGlobalRecording()`.

 **Note:** On iOS, a broadcast is ended by tapping the red broadcasting dot in the corner of the screen.
 On Android, it's handled via button.